November 28, 1892 — First Oilfield West Of Mississippi is Discovered

 December 1, 1913 – Pittsburgh Gets the First Dedicated Filling Station in America

-In addition ot gas, the first filling station offered free air and water.
+In addition to gas, the first filling station offered free air and water.

 The first purpose-built gas filling station opened in Pittsburgh, Pennsylvania in 1913, paving the way for hundreds of thousands of gas stations to eventually open up across the country.
 Located at the corner of St Clair Street. and Baum Boulevard, the station featured a marquee with electric lights, engine service and tire installation.
 The filling station was built and operated by Gulf Refining Company, a petroleum company that was based in southern states, but had refineries in Pennsylvania.